nihardwivedi/nihardwivedi.github.io/index.md

 permalink: /
 ---
 ![](nihar.jpg)
 Hello, I'm Nihar.
-Welcome to my profile!
+Welcome to my website!
 I’ve been a builder and tinkerer since disassembling my first PC at age 9.
 I like building highly scalable and reliable infrastructure for applications that have global scale and [reach](https://xkcd.com/974/).<br/><br/>

 I’m currently a graduate student in Computer Engineering at the College of Engineering, Boston University. 📚💻😎 <br/>
 My current areas of interest include secure containerized applications, ML and Cloud infrastructure, and IaaS.
 Past interests have included React, GraphQL, Redis amongst other web technologies.<br/><br/>